finarioapp/api/documentation/endpoints/InvestmentsIndex.md

 end before 2014

 ####keywords=one two
-have the keywords one or two
+have the keywords one and two

 ####organization=B.C.
 are in the "B.C." organization